Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Abstract characterization of universal oracle computation

 Similar results hold when restricted to single-valued functions.
 Here, the restriction of Turing-Weihrauch reducibility to total single-valued functions in the Kleene first algebra corresponds to ordinary Turing reducibility by definition.
-Abusing the terminology, we will also refer to the restriction of Turing-Weihrauch reducibility to partial single-valued functions as Turing reducibility.
-Note, however, that this induces a different notion from other Turing-like degrees of partial single-valued functions, such as partial degrees (see e.g.~\cite{Cooper}).
+Hereafter, we refer to the restriction of Turing-Weihrauch reducibility to partial single-valued functions as {\em subTuring reducibility}.
+Note that, as mentioned in Section \ref{sec:background}, our subTuring reducibility for partial functions is Turing sub-reducibility in the sense of Sasso \cite{Sas75} and Madore \cite{Mad12}.
 Under this terminology, it is straightforward to see the following:

-\begin{cor} The poset of many-one degrees of computably transparent, inflationary, idempotent, partial single-valued maps on the Kleene first algebra is isomorphic to the Turing degrees of partial functions.
+\begin{cor} The poset of many-one degrees of computably transparent, inflationary, idempotent, partial single-valued maps on the Kleene first algebra is isomorphic to the subTuring degrees of partial functions.

 \end{cor}